 Students who come to Kellogg with proficiency in core course material may request a core course waiver (or waivers), if available.
-Course waivers are available for all the required courses except the following courses: Leadership in Organizations (MORS-430), Business Strategy (STRT-431) and Leadership and Crisis Management (PACT-440-5).
+Course waivers are available for all the required courses except the following courses: Leadership in Organizations (MORS-430), Business Strategy (STRT-431), Leadership and Crisis Management (PACT-440-5), or Finance II (FINC-431-0) for MMM students.
 Students may waive a core course in one of two ways: by application or by exam.
 Specific waiver requirements and procedures vary by course.
 Waiver details and deadlines for Evening & Weekend students are posted on the student intranet.
 Details and deadlines for Full-Time students can be found in onboarding materials accessible at the start of the program.